munimtechnologies/munim-bluetooth-peripheral/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to a positive environment for our community include:

-* Demonstrating empathy and kindness toward other people
+- Demonstrating empathy and kindness toward other people
-* Being respectful of differing opinions, viewpoints, and experiences
+- Being respectful of differing opinions, viewpoints, and experiences
-* Giving and gracefully accepting constructive feedback
+- Giving and gracefully accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+- Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community
+- Focusing on what is best not just for us as individuals, but for the overall community
+- Showing courtesy and respect in all interactions
+- Being patient and helpful with newcomers
+- Providing constructive, actionable feedback on code and documentation

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery, and sexual attention or advances of any kind
+- The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Trolling, insulting or derogatory comments, and personal or political attacks
+- Trolling, insulting or derogatory comments, and personal or political attacks
-* Public or private harassment
+- Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+- Publishing others' private information, such as a physical or email address, without their explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Dismissive or condescending responses to questions or contributions
+- Spamming or excessive self-promotion
+- Making assumptions about someone's technical knowledge or experience

 ## Enforcement Responsibilities